cryptography-research-india/cryptography-research-india.github.io/_pages/people.md

 title: "People"
 ---

-In this space, you can find a list of some of the top cryptography researchers in India, with a focus on those working in academia and industry.
-We are constantly updating this list, so please let us know if we have missed any notable cryptographers.
+In this space, you can find a list of some of the leading minds in the field of cryptography in India.

-Let's meet some of the leading minds in the field of cryptography in India:
+(We are constantly updating this list, so please let us know if we have missed any notable cryptographers.)

 <div class="people-container">
     {% for people in site.data.names-people %}